 - Lactic Acidosis: See boxed warning (5.1) - Pancreatitis: There have been reports of acute pancreatitis, including fatal pancreatitis.
 If pancreatitis is suspected, promptly discontinue TRIJARDY XR.
-(5.2) - Heart Failure: Heart failure has been observed with two other members of the DPP-4 inhibitor class.
-Consider risks and benefits of TRIJARDY XR in patients who have known risk factors for heart failure.
-Monitor for signs and symptoms.
-(5.3) - Hypotension: Before initiating TRIJARDY XR, assess and correct volume status in patients with renal impairment, the elderly, in patients with low systolic blood pressure, and in patients on diuretics.
-Monitor for signs and symptoms during therapy.
-(5.4) - Ketoacidosis: Assess patients who present with signs and symptoms of metabolic acidosis for ketoacidosis, regardless of blood glucose level.
+(5.2) - Ketoacidosis: Assess patients who present with signs and symptoms of metabolic acidosis for ketoacidosis, regardless of blood glucose level.
 If suspected, discontinue TRIJARDY XR, evaluate and treat promptly.
 Before initiating TRIJARDY XR, consider risk factors for ketoacidosis.
 Patients on TRIJARDY XR may require monitoring and temporary discontinuation of therapy in clinical situations known to predispose to ketoacidosis.
-(5.5) - Acute Kidney Injury: Consider temporarily discontinuing in settings of reduced oral intake or fluid losses.
-If acute kidney injury occurs, discontinue and promptly treat.
-Monitor renal function during therapy.
-(5.6) - Urosepsis and Pyelonephritis: Evaluate patients for signs and symptoms of urinary tract infections and treat promptly, if indicated (5.7) - Hypoglycemia: Consider lowering the dose of insulin secretagogue or insulin to reduce the risk of hypoglycemia when initiating TRIJARDY XR.
-(5.8) - Necrotizing Fasciitis of the Perineum (Fournier's Gangrene): Serious, life-threatening cases have occurred in both females and males.
+(5.3) - Volume Depletion: Before initiating TRIJARDY XR, assess volume status and renal function in patients with impaired renal function, elderly patients, or patients on loop diuretics.
+Monitor for signs and symptoms during therapy.
+(5.4, 6.1) - Urosepsis and Pyelonephritis: Evaluate patients for signs and symptoms of urinary tract infections and treat promptly, if indicated (5.5) - Hypoglycemia: Consider lowering the dose of insulin secretagogue or insulin to reduce the risk of hypoglycemia when initiating TRIJARDY XR.
+(5.6) - Necrotizing Fasciitis of the Perineum (Fournier's Gangrene): Serious, lifethreatening cases have occurred in both females and males.
 Assess patients presenting with pain or tenderness, erythema, or swelling in the genital or perineal area, along with fever or malaise.
 If suspected, institute prompt treatment.
-(5.9) - Genital Mycotic Infections: Monitor and treat as appropriate (5.10) - Hypersensitivity Reactions: Serious hypersensitivity reactions (e.g., anaphylaxis, angioedema, and exfoliative skin conditions) have occurred with empagliflozin and linagliptin.
+(5.7) - Genital Mycotic Infections: Monitor and treat as appropriate (5.8) - Hypersensitivity Reactions: Serious hypersensitivity reactions (e.g., anaphylaxis, angioedema, and exfoliative skin conditions) have occurred with empagliflozin and linagliptin.
 If hypersensitivity reactions occur, discontinue TRIJARDY XR, treat promptly, and monitor until signs and symptoms resolve.
-(5.11) - Vitamin B12 Deficiency: Metformin may lower vitamin B12 levels.
+(5.9) - Vitamin B12 Deficiency: Metformin may lower vitamin B12 levels.
 Monitor hematologic parameters annually.
-(5.12) - Arthralgia: Severe and disabling arthralgia has been reported in patients taking DPP-4 inhibitors.
+(5.10) - Arthralgia: Severe and disabling arthralgia has been reported in patients taking DPP-4 inhibitors.
 Consider as a possible cause for severe joint pain and discontinue drug if appropriate.
-(5.13) - Bullous Pemphigoid: There have been reports of bullous pemphigoid requiring hospitalization.
+(5.11) - Bullous Pemphigoid: There have been reports of bullous pemphigoid requiring hospitalization.
 Tell patients to report development of blisters or erosions.
 If bullous pemphigoid is suspected, discontinue TRIJARDY XR.
-(5.14)
+(5.12) - Heart Failure: Heart failure has been observed with two other members of the DPP-4 inhibitor class.
+Consider risks and benefits of TRIJARDY XR in patients who have known risk factors for heart failure.
+Monitor for signs and symptoms.
+(5.13)

------ADVERSE REACTIONS------
+-----ADVERSE REACTIONS-----

-• The most common adverse reactions associated with TRIJARDY XR (5% or greater incidence) were upper respiratory tract infection, urinary tract infection, nasopharyngitis, diarrhea, constipation, headache, and gastroenteritis.
+The most common adverse reactions associated with TRIJARDY XR (5% or greater incidence) were upper respiratory tract infection, urinary tract infection, nasopharyngitis, diarrhea, constipation, headache, and gastroenteritis.
 (6.1)

-To report SUSPECTED ADVERSE REACTIONS, contact Boehringer Ingelheim Pharmaceuticals, Inc. at 1-800-542-6257 or 1-800-459-9906 TTY, or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact Boehringer Ingelheim Pharmaceuticals, Inc. at 1-800-542-6257, or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

-------USE IN SPECIFIC POPULATIONS------
+-----USE IN SPECIFIC POPULATIONS-----

 - Pregnancy: Advise females of the potential risk to a fetus especially during the second and third trimesters (8.1) - Lactation: TRIJARDY XR is not recommended when breastfeeding (8.2) - Females and Males of Reproductive Potential: Advise premenopausal females of the potential for an unintended pregnancy.
-(8.3) - Geriatric Patients: Higher incidence of adverse reactions related to volume depletion and reduced renal function (5.1, 5.4, 5.6, 8.5)

-- Renal Impairment: Higher incidence of adverse reactions related to reduced renal function (2.3, 5.1, 5.6, 8.6) - Hepatic Impairment: Avoid use in patients with hepatic impairment (8.7)
+(8.3) - Geriatric Patients: Higher incidence of adverse reactions related to volume depletion and reduced renal function (5.1, 5.4, 8.5) - Renal Impairment: Higher incidence of adverse reactions related to reduced renal function (2.3, 5.1, 5.4, 8.6) - Hepatic Impairment: Avoid use in patients with hepatic impairment (8.7)